tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 -   IDEA: make each step of the guide formatted like _succinct instructions (1 paragraph) --- detailed explanation and musings_. this could be visually reinforced by making the instructions stick out more than the musings (e.g. higher contrast), or even by hiding the explanation in a foldable element (use `<dt>`?)
 -   IDEA: broaden scope -- talk about design systems; about different approaches to responsive design (or link to resources)
 -   IDEA: separate steps from my specific case
+-   💡 Split this into two articles: a pure guide with resources and then musings about onboarding. get done this week.